48cfu/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Test a Model on New Images

-#### 1. Choose SIX German traffic signs found on the web and provide them in the report.
+#### 1. Choose at least five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]